webitel/chat-sdk-android/README.md

 # Chat SDK for Android

-An Android SDK for realtime chat messaging with WebSocket support, session management, and flexible authentication.
-Designed to work seamlessly with both Java and Kotlin.
+Android SDK for realtime chat messaging with WebSocket transport, session management, push notifications, and flexible authentication.

+Designed to integrate easily with both **Java** and **Kotlin** applications.

+Documentation is available in the [/docs](./docs) directory.

 ---